 Everyday during that summer was bliss for me.
 As soon as I finished work, on went the real me clothes and I read more and more about men becoming women … Then I awoke to the realisation what this really meant … not for me, but everyone I knew.

-I thought, I could be brave enough to take the step to being the real me, but I wasn’t brave enough for everyone else it would affect.
+I thought, I could be brave enough to take the step to being the feminine me, but I wasn’t brave enough for everyone else it would affect.
 My family was as conservative as they come.
-My dad couldn’t even grasp homosexuality let alone men wanting to become women.
+My dad couldn’t even grasp homosexuality let alone Trans femininity.
 It would have shattered them.
 And I thought it would have meant the end for my soon to be wife and I. I now know I believed wrongly … Expand this out over friends and family and the burden becomes bigger and bigger.
 Everyone else’s happiness out weighed my own.
 I was too weak to be who I wanted to be.
 I failed myself and in doing so, I subjected myself to 26 years of misery, searching for something to fill my void which wasn’t a void at all.
 I was searching for something to sufficiently anaesthetise the real me.

 My summer of joy was over and my life faded back to grey.
 I became fatter and very manly, which seems to be a typical Transgender response for those afraid of being who they really are